USSBA/aws-cft-tools/CONTRIBUTING.md

 All pull requests must pass our continuous integration (CI) tests in order to be accepted.
 We use [rubocop](https://github.com/bbatsov/rubocop) with a style guide to enforce style on Ruby projects as part of the CI tests.

+The agency reserves the right to change this policy at any time.